 When your cargo fills more than half of a container, it starts being cost-effective; then consider that your cargo won’t share the container with other companies’ products, and the decision is even clearer.

-By booking an LCL shipping when filling less than half of the container, you will get the lowest possible price when shipping containers to India.
+By booking an LCL shipping when filling less than half of the container, you will get the lowest possible price when sending cargo to India.
 Nevertheless, you will probably want to prevent your cargo from being exposed to other traders’ products; in that case, FCL will be your best choice.

 However, if your cargo volume can’t fill up half of a container and you are not concerned for sharing the container, we suggest choosing “groupage”; you will share the container with other traders, but you will pay only for the space used by your cargo.

-- Chennai Port Formerly known as the Port of Madras, the Port of Chennai (also Chennai Port) is the second largest commercial seaport in India, aspiring to become a hub on the east coast of India.
+Formerly known as the Port of Madras, the Port of Chennai is the second largest commercial seaport in India, aspiring to become a hub on the east coast of India.
 Besides being a stop for cruises, it has three container terminals and its own rail facilities to service more than 60 million annual tons of cargo that run through its premises.

 We offer affordable and efficient ocean freight services to India from a wide range of ports all over the world.
 These include ports located in:

 For more information, consult ship container rates for your ocean freight to India here.